 However, that freedom gets plowed over by my anxiety over strewn toys and a messy kitchen as soon as I wake up.
 I can't see the people for the mess, and so my day is started on a bad tone, from the get-go.
 However, waking up to a clean kitchen ready for whatever cooking I need to do that day, and a clean playroom for my big baby to explore, starts us off on such a happier note.

 One of my biggest "psycho-mommy buttons" is a messy kitchen and needing to make formula, almond milk, whatever first thing in the morning...
 And having to rush the girls to get ready and either do their chores or watch the boys so I can clean?
-It gets my panties all in a twist, which of course trickles downward and outward to everyone I love.
+It gets my panties all in a twist, which of course trickles downward and outward to everyone I love (causing rifts in my marriage that require restoration and creating a heavy burden of mommy guilt).
+This isn't about perfection, mind you, but stewardship.

 I'm sure I've made many other excuses for not just pushing through and doing this little thing each night to make a huge difference in my days.
 But these 3 have been my major hang-ups.
 Since I've begun this new habit, current me has been exceptionally thankful to past me for the peace in store for future me.